MeguminKato/Mekanism_hotfix_unoffical/README.md

 # FIX LOG #

-fix industrialTrubine can input Water or some liquid with another mod's pipe(now only accept water)
+fix industrialTrubine can input Water or some liquid with another mod's pipe(now only accept steam)

 fix EnergyMatrix use IC2 cable(EnergyNetBug) connecting valve as a loop to fully charge the Matrix(now IC2Cable can't connect the MatrixValve which in "Input Mode")